SDUOJ/sduoj-sandbox/README.md

 # Install

-For this sandbox use `seccomp`, you need to add it to your system.
-And you can install seccomp with command followed.
+Building this sandbox need `libseccomp-dev`, you can install it with command followed.

 ```
-$ sudo apt-get install libseccomp-dev libseccomp2 seccomp
+$ sudo apt-get install libseccomp-dev
 ```

-Then, you can run
+Then, you can install the sandbox to `/opt/sduoj-sandbox/bin/sandbox` and `/usr/bin/sandbox`

 ```
 $ make
 $ sudo make install
 ```

-to generate the sandbox.
-The sandbox will be linked to `/usr/bin/`.
 If you want to uninstall it, you can run

 ```
-$ sudo make clean
+$ sudo make uninstall
 ```

 # Usage